How To Make a Beautiful Ciabatta (Bread Machine) +Video

 I think so.
 The yeasty flavors are well-developed and flavorful, the texture is chewy, and the crust is crusty but tender.
 Executing this bread successfully is high on my list of satisfying kitchen experiences.

-Addendum as of 11/17/20: I’ve revised the recipe and video to demonstrate an additional foldover technique during the rising process.
+As of 11/17/20: I’ve revised the recipe and video to demonstrate an additional foldover technique during the rising process.
 It helps to obtain a holey texture every time.

 Ingredients and Substitutions

-• SALT: Use table salt or sea salt.
+• Table salt or sea salt

 equipment suggestions for making this recipePin